-Put on a 10-minute timer, sit down comfortably, close your eyes, and sit down in silence.
+Put on a 10-minute timer, sit comfortably, close your eyes, and sit down in silence.

 You don’t have to be a Tibetan monk to try it out.
 However, incorporating meditation as an everyday habit can significantly reduce the secretion of cortisol- the stress hormone.

-High cortisol levels lead to depression, anxiety, and an increase in blood pressure.
+High cortisol levels lead to depression, anxiety, and increased blood pressure.
 So it’s no wonder successful entrepreneurs such as Arianna Huffington, Oprah Winfrey, and Marc Benioff, the multi-billion-dollar Salesforce CEO, prioritize this healthy morning habit every day.

 Follow the following tips to start meditating:

 Take some time to pick out an attractive journal and a pen.
 Keep it near your nightstand or coffee table every day.
-If the blank page feels too much freedom, you can assign yourself a punctual prompt.
-Some examples are: write three things that I am thankful for today or ask yourself.
-You can also ask yourself just like Steve Jobs did every day: If today were the last day of my life, would I want to do what I am about to do today?
+If the blank page feels like too much freedom, you can assign yourself a punctual prompt.
+Some examples are: Write three things that I am thankful for today Or ask yourself.
+You can also ask yourself just like Steve Jobs did every day: If today were the last day of my life, would I want to do what I am about to do?

 Keep journaling as a private morning habit reserved for you and just for you.
 You can always go back and track your moods and emotions that month.